paeulaa/paeulaa.github.io/sample_page-4.md

 ***

 ### Outcome
 Testers described the experience as physically demanding, which validated our goal of promoting exercise.
-The project was presented at IEEE AIxXR Conference, where I represented the team.
+The project was later presented at the IEEE AIxXR Conference as part of the conference’s selected works.

 ***